 Though its sheetmetal and gullwing doors harken back to the iconic 300SL coupe of the 1950s, the Mercedes-Benz SLS AMG GT is a thoroughly modern gentleman's supercar that combines aluminum-intensive construction with a coddling interior and a superb V8.
 It's also the first vehicle to be designed from the ground up by Mercedes' AMG performance division.

-This year, which will be the SLS' last on the market, Mercedes launched a commemorative "Final Edition" model that sports a host of unique exterior and interior flourishes.
+To mark the end of the SLS' production run, Mercedes has launched a commemorative "Final Edition" model that sports a host of unique exterior and interior flourishes.

 Bold, retro-flavored and impossible to ignore, the SLS AMG isn't the car for shy and retiring types.
 Though it borrows numerous elements from the classic 300SL, the supercar avoids being a slavish imitation by virtue of its uniquely extravagant proportions - including one of the longest hoods of the modern automotive era.
 Perhaps its defining stylistic feature is a pair of roof-hinged gullwing doors that rise dramatically towards the sky when opened.